Assess your environment and requirements for deploying Microsoft 365 Apps

 Step 4 - Assess application compatibility

-Before deploying Microsoft 365 Apps, you may want to test your business-critical VBA macros, third-party add-ins, and complex documents and spreadsheets to assess their compatibility with the new version of Office.
+Before deploying Microsoft 365 Apps, you may want to test your business-critical VBA macros, third-party add-ins, and complex documents and spreadsheets to assess their compatibility.

-The vast majority of add-ins, VBA macros, and complex documents and spreadsheets that work with Office 2010 or 2013 will work with Microsoft 365 Apps as well.
+The vast majority of add-ins, VBA macros, and complex documents and spreadsheets that work with Office 2010 or newer will work with Microsoft 365 Apps as well.

 To complete that assessment, do the following steps:

 Discover and get readiness information about your VBA macros and add-ins by using the Readiness Toolkit.
-You can run the Readiness Toolkit on client devices across your entire organization.
+We recommend to run the Readiness Toolkit on sample set of client devices across your organization.
 For more information, see Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps.

 Use the reports to identify the readiness status of your add-ins and get recommendations about how to fix any VBA macro issues that were identified.